Contributing Gear Writer

 Top-Drop Pocket / Essentials Pocket

 Other pockets for digital nomads or commuters include the popular “top-drop” pocket.
 It’s a small, frequently-opened space for cords, pens, passports, or other items often kept near at hand.
 Consider whether you like dividers to separate your smaller goods, or if a bucket-style opening works for you.
+We love the spacious and well-organized drop pocket on the Matador GlobeRider 45L.

 Inner Pockets

 Inner pockets are dealer’s choice.
 Many travel backpacks now come with sleeves and velcro-closure areas specific to tablets, charging blocks, or toiletries — or even tripods and hiking poles.
 We encourage attention to use-case.
 When done right, those interior pockets can function like packing cubes, and alleviate the clutter that travel inevitably brings.
+The Tortuga Travel Backpack Pro 40L and Cotopaxi Allpa 35L both feature useful and well-though-out internal pockets.

 a travel backpack at an outdoor cafe

-Duty calls: The digital nomad life-style is easier with a functional travel backpack.
+Duty calls: The digital nomad lifestyle is easier with a functional travel backpack.
 Photo: Sam Anderson//The Inertia

 Compression/Expansion